 Dr. Nina Marie holds a postgraduate MD (2015), from University College Dublin for work on examining psychotic symptoms, mental health disorders, associated factors and coping strategies in adolescents and holds postgraduate degrees in Child and mental health from Royal College of Surgeons and University College, Dublin, respectively, under the supervision of Professors Carol Fitzpatrick and Mary Cannon.

 Lecturer and Trainer

-Dr. Devlin represents the child and adolescent faculty of psychiatry on the national working group for early intervention in Psychosis and has held positions as a representative for Ireland at the European Federation of Psychiatric Trainees and as chairperson of the Faculty of Trainees in Child Psychiatry in Ireland.
+Dr. Devlin contributed to the recent publication of the model of care guidelines for early intervention in Psychosis (2019) and has held positions as a representative for Ireland at the European Federation of Psychiatric Trainees and as chairperson of the Faculty of Trainees in Child Psychiatry in Ireland.
 She has presented both nationally and internationally on mental health, including sessional chairing at the European Society for Child and Adolescent Psychiatry.
 Dr. Nina Marie also provides expert advice to schools, primary care and educational talks for General Practitioners, social care workers and nurses, both in psychiatry and youth mindfulness.

 Dr. Nina Marie Devlin has published both nationally involving clinical samples from Ireland and internationally, as part of the Welcome and SEYLE project (s) (Saving and Empowering Young Lives in Europe) and is a current member of Research gate.
 Read More >>